mlennox/swapiexplorer/README.md

 # Star Wars API explorer

 ## Jest
-I can't say I'm liking it much as I don't like Jamsine much and it uses Jasmine as a stepping-off point, I prefer AVA which sorta, kinda, mostly is based on TAP.
+I can't say I'm liking it much as I don't like Jasmine much and it uses Jasmine as a stepping-off point, I prefer AVA which sorta, kinda, mostly is based on TAP.

 I'll stick with it and learn it as it *is* the default and apparently *snapshots* are wonderful.